The sweeping true story of how the steam engine changed the world, from the acclaimed author of Miracle Cure

 About William Rosen

-William Rosen, the author of the award-winning history Justinian’s Flea: Plague, Empire, and the Birth of Europe, was an editor and publisher at Macmillan, Simon & Schuster, and the Free Press for nearly twenty-five years.
-He lives in Princeton, New… More about William Rosen
+William Rosen, author of Miracle Cure, The Third Horseman, Justinian’s Flea, and The Most Powerful Idea in the World, was an editor and a publisher at Macmillan, Simon & Schuster, and the Free Press for nearly twenty-five years.

 Published by Random House Jun 01, 2010| 400 Pages| ISBN 9780679603610